Unboxed-Software/solana-course/content/cpi.md

 To get some hands on experience with CPIs, we’ll be making some additions to the Movie Review program again.

 Last lesson, we added the ability to leave comments on other movie reviews using PDAs.
 In this lesson, we’re going to add some functionality so that users will be minted tokens anytime a review is created or they leave a comment on a review.
+To implement this, we'll have to invoke the SPL Token Program's `MintTo` instruction using a CPI.

 ### 1. Get starter code